Waha Capital has a comprehensive corporate governance framework, modeled on international best practice

 The company’s Internal Control Department is responsible for the internal controls, risk management and compliance functions.
 These functions collectively ensure that the company is able to achieve its business objectives in a prudent manner, safeguarding the interests of the company’s shareholders and other stakeholders, while minimizing key risks such as fraud, unauthorised business activity, misleading financial statements, uninformed risk-taking, or breach of legal or contractual obligations.

-Waha Capital's external auditor is Deloitte & Touche (M.E.).
+Waha Capital's external auditor is Ernst & Young.
 The company also has an internal auditor whose role is to support Waha Capital's internal control, risk management and compliance functions, through regular internal audits and risk assessments.

 Further information on the company’s corporate governance framework and practices is set out in the company’s Corporate Governance Report for 2019, which is available on the link below: